csheldonhess/pain-salve-notes/README.txt

 "Another study looked at topical **(German) chamomile** for carpal tunnel syndrome pain.
 In this pilot study the researchers concluded that “Chamomile oil improved symptomatic and functional status of patients with severe carpal tunnel syndrome.”5" -HerbMentor, Cayenne

-"St. John’s wort can be a powerful remedy for nerve pain.
+"**St. John’s wort** can be a powerful remedy for nerve pain.
 I’ve seen it relieve the sharp pains of sciatica and thoracic outlet syndrome.
 Many eclectic herbalists recommended St. John’s wort specifically for spinal injuries and excruciating pain." -HerbMentor, St. Johns Wort